thetisproject/thetis/docs/source/model_formulation_2d.rst

 For explicit solvers, Thetis can also estimate the maximum stable time step based on the mesh resolution, used element family and time integration scheme.
-To use this feature, the user should provide the maximal horizontal velocity scale with :py:attr:`.ModelOptions.u_advection` option and leave :py:attr:`.ModelOptions.dt` undefined (or set it to ``None``).
+To use this feature, the user should provide the maximal horizontal velocity scale with :py:attr:`.ModelOptions.horizontal_velocity_scale` option and leave :py:attr:`.ModelOptions.dt` undefined (or set it to ``None``).